 Checking and Confirming If You Have the Windows 10 Creator Version

 - Hold the Windows Key and press R.

 - In the Run window, enter winver and click on Ok.

 - Confirm Version 1703 (OS Build 15063) in the ‘About Windows’ window that opens.

 Uninstalling Windows 10 Update Assistant

-Windows 10 update Assistant gets installed in the following folder: C:\WindowsUpgrade.
-You can keep it for further upgrades or remove it through these steps:
+The Windows 10 Update Assistant is installed in the following folder: C:\WindowsUpgrade.
+You may choose to retain it for future upgrades, or if you prefer, you can remove it by following these steps:

-- In Control Panel window, click on Programs and Features.
+- In the Control Panel window, click on Programs and Features.

 - Look for Windows 10 Upgrade Assistant, select it and click on Uninstall.

-- A new window conforms if you want to uninstall Windows 10 Update Assistant, click on Uninstall.
+- A new window will appear asking if you want to uninstall the Windows 10 Update Assistant.
+If so, click on ‘Uninstall.’